joejag/talk-mob_programming_intro/presenter_notes.md

   * Turn up the good - enhance it
   * Be nice -  "We made a commitment to treat each with kindness, respect and consideration" he said.
 "In the process, you become a better person."
   * Work sustainably - take breaks - don't break eight hours

+---

+Kindness: Act in a kindly way.
+Be warm-hearted, gentle and polite.
+Display a pleasant disposition to others.
+Show concern for others.

+Consideration: Consider your team members’ ideas.
+To do this we need to be able to listen.
+To listen requires humility.
+Our own idea is only one possible way.
+We need to try the other ideas rather than simply finding reasons not to try them.

+Respect: Respect is like a diplomatic protocol.
+It’s about allowing others to keep their self-esteem.
+We can disagree, and still be respectful.
+Disagreements generate ideas but those ideas cannot flourish in a disrespectful environment.